 - In medium to slow flame heat heavy bottomed pot over the stove.

-- Add 2 tbsp of vegetable oil and 1 tbsp of ghee.
+- Add 2 tablespoon of vegetable oil and 1 tablespoon of ghee.

 - Then add small piece of cinnamon, cloves, cardamom, and bay leaf.

 - Stir until it becomes golden brown in color.